LC-Linkous/nanoVNA_python/README.md

 Done:
-* library commands for common args
-* documentation for original command usage and library functions
 * examples for basic functionality
 * some Debian-flavored Linux testing

 Working on it:
+* documentation for original command usage and library functions
+    * Marker, Scan need updating + more error checking.
 * filling in unfinished args and any new NanoVNA features
 * An argparse option + some example scripts
 * Beginner notes, vocab, and some examples for common usage